Laptop Initiative FAQs

 What happens if students forget to bring their laptops to school, or forget to charge them fully the night before?

-All Notre Dame students, including seniors, will be receiving a school-issued Macbook next year.
-At the conclusion of their senior year, students are expected to return their Macbook in working order; any returned laptops damaged beyond traditional wear-and-tear must pay the insurance deductible prior to receiving diplomas.
+At the conclusion of their senior year or last year at ND, students are expected to return their Macbook and charger in working order; any returned laptops damaged beyond traditional wear-and-tear must pay the insurance deductible prior to receiving diplomas and/or the release of transcripts.

 Any questions regarding the 1:1 laptop program should be directed to the Director of Academic Technology at email@example.com.